 Technology can have a large impact on users’ mental and physical health.
 Being overly connected can cause psychological issues such as distraction, narcissism, expectation of instant gratification, and even depression.

 This blog is about the small things that we can control and recognising the things that are very important to our ‘everyday’ lives but on the grand scale of things are no big deal.
 Technology is there to serve us, not to control us.
 We can easily take control back and reduce the likelihood of burnout a little bit.

 If you’d like to read more about burnout specifically and how you can deal with burnout then take a look at this blog by Anj Handa.

 I’ll leave you with this thought: It’s only technology, you don’t need it all and when it breaks it can be fixed.
 Keep things simple.

-Paula is a Director of Creative Analysis Ltd and a member of Inspiring Women Changemakers.
+Paula Atherill is a Director of Creative Analysis Ltd and a member of Inspiring Women Changemakers.